NensiSkenderi/validation-with-shacl/README.md

 ## About The Project

-In this project I have demonstrated the use of Shacl Shapes Language (a language used to validate RDF Triples graphs against a set of conditions) with a simple code.
+In this project I have demonstrated the use of Shacl Shapes Language (a language used to validate RDF Triples graphs against a set of conditions) with a sample code.

 **Shacles Rules**